-- We are represented in New York and Geneva and we take part in the Human Rights Council meetings every year.
+- We are represented at the United Nations in New York and Geneva and take part in the Human Rights Council meetings each year.

-The IRLA publishes a journal, Fides et Libertas, which presents excellent articles on religious liberty from experts around the globe.
+- The IRLA publishes a journal, Fides et Libertas, which presents scholarly articles on religious liberty from experts around the globe.

-Our team is invited every year to give lectures at universities and churches, to write articles, and to give interviews on radio and television.
+- Our team is invited every year to give lectures at universities and churches, to write articles, and to give interviews on radio and television.

-The IRLA is incorporated as a tax-exempt, educational, not-for-profit organization in the District of Columbia.
+- The IRLA is incorporated as a tax-exempt, educational, not-for-profit organization in the District of Columbia.
 Originally organized by the Seventh-day Adventist Church, the IRLA's purpose is the universal and non-sectarian promotion of religious freedom for all people, everywhere.